seb951/rmarkdown_workshop/README.md

 * LOCATION: Stewart Biology (S3/4), McGill University
 * QUESTIONS: sebastien.renaut@umontreal.ca
 * REGISTRATION: Priority will be given to [QCBS](https://qcbs.ca/) members
+* COST: Free for QCBS members.
+Minimal (TBA) fee for non-members
 * PREREQUISITE: A laptop (if not, you will pair with someone that has one).
 A recent version of [R Studio](https://www.rstudio.com/).
 Basic knowledge of the R programming language

 ## In this workshop, we will